How to correct an underpayment in 7shifts Payroll

 • Sync hours from the timesheet if they are already recorded.

 Tip: For consistent reporting, add any missed hours to 7shifts Time Clocking before starting the payroll run if the hours are not already present.
+When adjusting for missing or incorrect wages, ensure the off-cycle payroll dates cover the entire period of the wage discrepancy.

 Option 2: Use a custom earning code